Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 You’ll want to fly into Split or Dubrovnik.
 Split tends to have more flight options.
 Check flights on Skyscanner to find the lowest prices.

 From Split, you can take the car ferry to Vela Luka on the western end of Korčula (3.5 hours).

 From Vela Luka, you can drive to Korčula Town (40 minutes).
 There are also buses that can take you to Korčula town.

 Keep in mind that at Split’s ferry port, this boat will be labeled “Vela Luka” and not “Korčula.”

 There is a passenger-only catamaran that goes from Dubrovnik to Korčula Town (two hours).

-If you want to have your car, drive to Orebić (two hours) and take the car ferry from there (20 minutes).
+If you want to have your car, there’s a better way: drive from Dubrovnik to Orebić on the Peljesač peninsula (two hours, and what a gorgeous drive!) and take the car ferry from there (20 minutes).

 How to Get Around Korčula

 If you plan to stick to Korčula Town, Lumbarda, and the immediate vicinity, you don’t need a car.
 But if you plan on exploring the island in depth, visiting one of the small cove beaches, or getting into the countryside, I highly recommend renting a car.

 If you’re planning to explore beyond Korčula Town and Lumbarda, having a set of wheels is essential.
 If you arrive without a car, you can rent one — or, alternatively, rent a scooter.